You may be wondering if you have never used a bookkeeper before, how are bookkeeping service fees structured? Fill your teacup and we'll chat.

-If you are wondering how much to budget for bookkeeping services, I'd say $3,000 including taxes annually for a set of audit proof books.
-That would include a one time setup fee, monthly bookkeeping for 40 transactions or less per month, monthly conversations and management reports , year-end, internal financial statements, and T1 tax preparation for sole proprietors.
+If you are a small business owner wondering how much to budget for bookkeeping services, I'd say $3,500 including taxes annually for a set of audit proof books.
+That would include a one time setup fee, monthly (this would mean you actually have to submit ALL your paperwork on time) bookkeeping for 40 transactions or less per month, monthly conversations and management reports , year-end, internal financial statements, and T1 tax preparation for sole proprietors.

 Sometimes, a bookkeeper will want to do your books at an hourly rate for three months before they set a fixed price for you.
 The reason ...